How to Create a Personal Investment Plan for Every Stage of Life

 - How comfortable are you with risks?

 - What are your investment goals?
 What are your reasons for investing?
 A huge retirement savings balance?
 To buy a new home?
-Your intentions for saving and investing will help you know if you should put your savings in an investment vehicle that has the potential to make money for you.
-Or just increases the value of your investment.
+Your intentions for saving and investing will help you know if you should put your savings in an investment vehicle that has the potential to make money for you or just increases the value of your investment.
 For instance, your retirement fund isn’t meant to provide you income until you retire.
-Therefore, your retirement investment strategy should be focused on growing the value of your retirement till you retire.
+Therefore, your retirement investment strategy should be focused on growing the value of your retirement until you retire.
 In retirement, your strategy should now center around generating an income from your investments while leaving the principal intact as much as possible.

 - How much risk can you tolerate?
 Every investment carries some risks.
 How tolerant are you of fluctuations in the price of your investments?
 You need to balance this against your expected rate of return to find out the level of risk your investments should carry.
 If you intend to hold an investment over a long period, you will be willing to tolerate more risk because you still have time to make up for any possible losses earlier on.